 Nipple Reconstruction Overview

-Nipple and areola reconstruction is an important component and often the last step of breast reconstruction.
+Nipple reconstruction and areola reduction are procedures used to create more aesthetically proportioned nipple-areolar complexes.
+Issues that can be addressed include large nipples, long nipples, and disproportionately large areolas.
+Additionally, the procedure is an important component and often the last step of breast reconstruction.
 Although the nipple and areola can sometimes be preserved, in most cases they are removed with the rest of the breast tissue.
-The surgeon must then rebuild the nipple and areola using autologous tissue grafts from other areas of the patient’s body (usually the upper inside thigh or abdomen), tissue on the breast itself, and tattooing.
+We must then rebuild the nipple and areola using autologous tissue grafts from other areas of the patient’s body (usually the upper inside thigh or abdomen), tissue on the breast itself.
+Lastly, tattooing can be used to create a more natural appear nipple and areola.

-- Anesthesia: If the nipple reconstruction is being performed during or immediately following a breast reconstruction surgery, the patient will already be under general anesthesia.
+- Anesthesia: If the nipple-areolar modifying procedure is being performed during or immediately following a breast reconstruction surgery, the patient will already be under general anesthesia.
 If the nipple reconstruction is being performed as an independent surgery, the surgeon may choose to administer either general or local anesthesia.

 - Several options for nipple and areola reconstruction exist.
 Dr. Vallecillos will discuss beforehand which options are best for you, given your specific diagnosis and circumstances.
 Some of the more commonly performed nipple reconstruction procedures are as follows: